fatalxiao/js-markdown/examples/assets/MarkDown.md

 put the URL where you want the link to point, along with an *optional* title for the link, surrounded in quotes.
 For example:

 This is [an example](http://example.com/ "Title") inline link.

 [This link](http://example.net/) has no title attribute.

+here is the code:

+    This is [an example](http://example.com/ "Title") inline link.

+    [This link](http://example.net/) has no title attribute.